Frequently Asked Questions

 Will I be able to visit Kempton Steam Museum during a visit to the railway?

-Kempton Steam Museum is open for static viewing only on Sundays and tickets must be pre-booked through their website www.kemptonsteam.org.
-At certain weekends Kempton Steam Museum will be operating when the railway is also open.
-Tickets must be booked separately through the railway and museum website.
+Yes, Kempton Steam Museum is open for static viewing only on most Sundays and tickets must be pre-booked through their website www.kemptonsteam.org.
+On certain weekends Kempton Steam Museum will be operating when the railway is also open.
+You must buy a separate ticket for Kempton Steam Museum as there is no joint ticket available.